Chapter 5.20

 5.20.005 Purpose.

-Certain uses or activities, because of their infrequent occurrence and temporary nature, are classified as “special events.”
-These types of uses or activities are temporary in nature, of limited duration, and may be associated with promotions, holidays, city festivals, and other celebrations.
-These special events shall be allowed by special events permit granted by the public works director of the city.
-The purpose of this chapter is to protect the public’s health, safety and welfare through the issuance of special event permits for activities and events, including but not limited to parades, parties, athletic events, processions and other assemblies occurring on or significantly affecting public property or public rights-of-way in the city.
+Certain uses or activities, because of their infrequent occurrence and temporary nature, are classified as “public events.”
+These types of uses or activities are temporary in nature, of limited duration, generally open to members of the public, and may be associated with promotions, holidays, city festivals, and other celebrations.
+Such public events will only be allowed by public events permit granted by the public works director of the city in compliance with this chapter.
+The purpose of this chapter is to protect the public’s health, safety and welfare through the issuance of public event permits for activities and events, including but not limited to parades, parties, athletic events, processions and other assemblies occurring on or significantly affecting public property or public rights-of-way in the city.
 (Ord.
-632 § 1 (part), 2013)
+733 § 1, 2024)

 5.20.010 Definitions.